biohackerellie/music-app/README.md

-# React Musician Web App
+# EPKlabs Music Player
 # [Live Site](https://music.epklabs.com)
 ![site](./Site.png)
 ## Front end made with React, Redux Toolkit, Vite, and Tailwind CSS.

 ## Backend made with Express and SQLite.

-# EPK Labs Music Player 1.0 Release Notes
+# EPKlabs Music Player 1.0 Release Notes

 I'm excited to announce the first official release of EPK Labs Music Player.
 This version includes a wide range of features designed to provide an immersive and easy-to-use music streaming experience.
 Here's what you can expect: